 Finally, onto the biggest perk for Oneworld Sapphire: lounge access.
 You’ll have access to all of the Oneworld first and business class lounges around the world when flying on an international itinerary.
 The only exceptions are when you’re flying within the U.S., or if you’re flying from the U.S. to Canada, Mexico, or the Caribbean.

 Basically, if you’re leaving the U.S. for another country or flying between other countries (or within other countries, such as Australia), you can take advantage of lounge access perks.

-Some airlines like British Airways may offer specific first class and business class lounges — in this case, you only have access to the business class lounge.
-In the U.S., there’s both an Admiral’s Club and Flagship Lounge — you’d have access to the Flagship if you’re on a qualifying international itinerary.
+Some airlines like British Airways may offer specific first class and business class lounges — you’d have access to both, no matter which class you’re flying in.
+In the U.S., when there’s both an Admirals Club and Flagship Lounge — you’d have access to the Flagship if you’re on a qualifying international itinerary.

-Some of the best Oneworld Sapphire lounges include:
+Some of the best Oneworld Emerald lounges include:

 - American Flagship Lounges